 Your provider may also order this test if you’ve had a muscle injury or stroke.
 CK levels may not peak until up to two days after certain injuries, so you may need to do the test more than once.

-A healthcare provider called a phlebotomist usually performs blood tests and draws, which includes a creatine kinase test, but any healthcare provider who is trained in drawing blood can perform the test.
+A healthcare provider called a phlebotomist usually performs blood draws, which include those for a creatine kinase (CK) blood test, but any healthcare provider who is trained in drawing blood can perform this task.
+They then send the samples to a lab where a medical laboratory scientist prepares the samples and performs the tests on machines known as analyzers.

 In most cases, you don’t need to do anything special to prepare for a creatine kinase (CK) blood test.